MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/adding-colors-to-your-visual.md

 ## Assigning color to data points

 Next, specify `dataPoints`.
-In this example, `dataPoints` includes value, category, and color.
+In this example, each of the `dataPoints` includes value, category, and color.
 `dataPoints` can also include other properties.

 In `SampleBarChart`, the `visualTransform` method encapsulates the `dataPoints` calculation.